colorful-nightlife-in-the-streets-of-tokyo

 Why Most People Think Japanese Is Hard to Learn

 • There are three Japanese writing systems.
 Japanese uses kanji, hiragana and katakana to spell and write words.
 But they’re not used interchangeably, and you’ll see sentences that use all three types.
-Again, kanji are Chinese characters for Japanese words, hiragana is the Japanese script for native Japanese words and katakana is the alphabet that’s often used to spell foreign words, like loanwords from English.
+To summarize, kanji are Chinese characters for Japanese words, hiragana is the Japanese script for native Japanese words and katakana is the alphabet that’s often used to spell foreign words, like loanwords from English.

 • Japanese grammar is very different from English grammar.
 Japanese sentences follow the subject-object-verb (SOV) word order, whereas English uses the subject-verb-object (SVO) order.
 Plus, Japanese particles are used to identify the roles certain words play in a sentence.
 Grammar points like these can be confusing at first, but once you get used to them, you’re golden.